hyperstate/hyperstate-docs/hypermedia-blog-april-2017.md

 ### Actions and Forms

-Incoming state transitions are state transitions that a client wishes to make on a resource, such as turning a power switch on or opening a garage door.
+Incoming (from the client to the server) state transitions are state transitions that a client wishes to make on a resource, such as turning a power switch on or opening a garage door.

 For incoming state transitions, the problem is how to inform the client what transitions are available and how to construct requests which change the resource state of the system in some way that may be more or less indirectly related to the control input.
 It is not always a simple and immediate CRUD state update.
 The state of the resource may need to be asynchronously monitored to complete the client state transition at some time in the future.